mschmitt/radiostation/README.md

   * Screenshot the download site with license info to `proof.png` in the album folder.
 * Scripted:
   * Add our local tags (Creative Commons notice, license, proof of license) (complete, `embed-proof-*.sh`)
-  * Some QA to help avoid unclean and missing tags

 ## Playlist Preparation (Status: Nothing to do)

 Interactively in Nextcloud Music: